Confetti on the steps outside Leeds Civic Hall

 Why Confetti Photos Are a Must-Have at Your Wedding

-Firstly, confetti photos always give off great energy and that’s super important as years down the line, you’ll be able to look at your photos and remember exactly how you felt on your wedding day.
+Firstly, a confetti moment always gives off great energy and that’s super important as years down the line, you’ll be able to look at your photos and remember exactly how you felt on your wedding day.
 With your photos, you’ll be able to relive those moments over and over with a huge smile on your face!

 Secondly, your guests will LOVE being involved in this moment with you.
-Any opportunity to launch tiny bits of paper at you, trust me they’ll be up for it!
-A confetti photo is a great way to get your wedding guests involved in the celebration with you and make them feel special.
+Any opportunity to launch things at you, trust me, they’ll be up for it!
+A confetti shot is a great way to get your wedding guests involved in the celebration with you and make them feel special.
 Afterwards, everyone will be pumped up; higher emotion levels mean better photos!

 And lastly, they’re a really easy way to make a big impact and introduce a boatload of colour into your wedding.
-Colourful photos are the best!
+Vibrant photos are the best!

 Couple kiss in huge shower of paper confetti

-When planning your wedding timeline, I’d really recommend scheduling your confetti shot straight after your ceremony ends.
-As everyone filters out of the ceremony area they can be easily directed outside to where you want them to go.
+When planning your wedding timeline, I’d really recommend scheduling your confetti shot straight after your I do’s.
+As everyone filters out of the ceremony area, they can be easily directed outside to where you want them to go.
 Confetti runs are so much quicker and easier to organise this way.
-Once your guests start heading to the bar or the loo, you’ve lost them, so for a slick operation, the best way is to exit the ceremony straight into confetti photos.
+Once your guests start heading to the bar or the loo, you’ve lost them, so for a slick operation, the best way is to exit straight into confetti mania!

 East Keswick Village Hall wedding photos

-Also, it’s a great way to transition from the ceremony into the drinks reception.
-As everyone is together in one place, people will be lining up to hug and congratulate you, and all this positive energy and emotion means more epic natural photos!
+Also, it’s a great way to transition from the vows into the drinks reception.
+As everyone is together in one place, people will be lining up to hug and congratulate you, and all this positive energy and emotion means more epic natural photos – something I love to capture!

 City centre wedding confetti throw with colourful paper

-Two Great Ways to Arrange Your Guests for Confetti Photos
+Two Great Ways to Arrange Your Guests for Epic Confetti

 The Confetti Tunnel